+Critical Reading Reports

+Worth: 40%

+Due: At the start of each class.

 Length: Five double spaced, typed pages MAXIMUM for MA students; six pages MAXIMUM for PhD students.
 One hard copy plus an identical electronic version submitted to TurnItIn, before the class begins, are required.

 Late and miss penalties: Late assignments lose 20% per day, to a maximum of three days, after which they will not be accepted for grading.
 Late assignments pending during weekends or holidays will be counted as submitted when they arrive in electronic form (followed by a hard copy the next regular working day).
 Missed assignments receive a grade of zero, except in the case of documented extenuating circumstances where the penalty may be waived at the Professor's discretion.

 These reports aim to help you to refine your research, analytical and writing skills, as well as expose you to central material that is relevant to the subject under study and your own research interests.
 Each week students will author a reading report on any one of the several eligible readings.
 One hard copy, and one identical electronic copy submitted to the class TurnItIn site, are due at the start of each class.

 They are graded on marks accumulated in four main areas: argumentation and critical analysis, spelling and grammar; organization; and evidence of contextual understanding.
 An important part of this exercise is to review and respond to the Professor's written comments and suggestions on each assignment.
 As well, consulting with the Professor during office hours concerning your performance on these assignments is expected, and usually these exchanges help to increase grades significantly.
+These are keyed to the term's reading schedule which is distributed in the first class in September.

 The essays are to be original works that communicate your individual thoughts and insights in your own words.
 These are not group-authored projects.
 All acts of plagiarism are serious academic offences and will be dealt with as per UWO's articulated sanctions.
 All material that is borrowed from other sources must be appropriately acknowledged through using quotations and/or proper reference citations.
 Be aware that The University of Western Ontario uses software for plagiarism checking.
 Your essays may be reviewed via such software for the purpose of plagiarism checking.
-Summary Essay Worth: 20% Due: Wednesday December 11, 2013.